Survival Traits of Resilient, Successful PeopleMar 20, 2019

 Resilience rears its head when change happens.
 One stage of life ends, and another begins.
 It can happen gently and predictably through natural stage-of-life occurrences, like an empty nest, aging, or retirement.
 Or, change happens unexpectedly from incidents like a loss, divorce, financial struggle, or health.

-Life events, planned or unplanned, drive the cycles of change and contribute to the evolution of you.
+Life events, planned or unplanned, drive the cycles of change and contribute to your evolution of you.
 We can struggle and resist for a while, but ultimately you just have to figure it out and move on to the next part of your life.

 Why do some people bounce back, and others don’t?